The modern novel

 Madame Bovary

 Madame Bovary is one of the masterpieces of world literature.
-Why is this so?
-Because in the middle of the 19th century, it heralds our entire modernity, the downgrading of the countryside in relation to the city, the feeling of being on the margins, frustration with reality, and even the consumer society.
-All of this in an haute couture style, with many revolutions in the narrative processes.
+Why is that?
+Because, in the mid-19th century, it anticipates the whole of modernity: the decline of the countryside in relation to the city, the feeling of marginality, frustration with reality, and even consumer society.
+And all of this expressed in a haute couture style, with multiple innovations in narrative technique.

 1862